chauhan557/Hotel-Booking-Analysis/README.md

 * Estimate the potential reduction in cancellation rates and the associated increase in revenue if the recommendations are implemented.
 * Provide a cost-benefit analysis of the proposed strategies.

+##  Project Execution Steps

+#### Step 1: Data Loading and Initial Exploration

+* Import necessary libraries: pandas, matplotlib, numpy, seaborn, and warnings.
+* Load the dataset: Reads the 'hotel_bookings.csv' file into a pandas DataFrame called df.
+* Data Overview: Examines the first few rows, shape, columns, and data types using head(), shape, columns, and info().
+* Convert data types: Converts the 'reservation_status_date' column to datetime format.
+* Descriptive Statistics: Uses describe() to understand the numerical and categorical variables in the dataset.
+#### Step 2: Data Cleaning

+* Handling Missing Values: Identifies and removes columns ('company', 'agent') and rows with missing values to ensure data quality.
+* Outlier Detection and Removal: Uses box plots to detect outliers in the 'adr' (average daily rate) column and removes them to prevent skewed analysis.
+#### Step 3: Exploratory Data Analysis and Visualization

+* Cancellation Rate: Calculates and visualizes the overall cancellation rate using bar charts.
+* Cancellation by Hotel Type: Compares cancellation rates between city and resort hotels using count plots.
+* Average Daily Rate Trends: Analyzes trends in average daily rates for both hotel types over time using line plots.
+* Cancellation by Month: Examines cancellation patterns across different months using count plots.
+* Cancellation and Price: Investigates the relationship between cancellation and average daily rate using bar plots.
+* Cancellation by Country: Identifies the top countries with the highest cancellation rates using pie charts.
+* Market Segment Analysis: Explores the distribution of bookings across different market segments and their impact on cancellation rates.
+* Average Daily Rate and Cancellation: Further analyzes the relationship between average daily rate and cancellation using line plots, focusing on specific time periods.
+#### Step 4: Conclusion and Insights

+* Key Findings: Summarizes the main findings from the analysis, highlighting factors like price, seasonality, and market segments that influence cancellation rates.
+* Recommendations: Proposes strategies to reduce cancellations, such as adjusting pricing strategies, implementing targeted marketing campaigns, and improving service quality.